Bharat Biotech submits new request to Brazilian regulator on GMP issues for Covaxin | Health

 - India

-Bharat Biotech which faced a red flag from Brazil's health regulator for the supply of COVID-19 vaccine Covaxin to that country over the issues of Good Manufacturing Practices in its plant has filed a new request to the Brazilian authorities for certification.
+(Eds: Removes word from fourth para) Hyderabad, May 27 (PTI): Bharat Biotech which faced a red flag from Brazil's health regulator for supply of COVID-19 vaccine Covaxin to that country over the issues of Good Manufacturing Practices in its plant, has filed a new request to the Brazilian authorities for certification.

-According to the National Health Surveillance Agency of Brazil Anvisa, Bharat Biotech requested on May 25 and a day before the Ministry of Health of the South American country filed a new application for authorization to import 20 million doses of the Covaxin.
+According to the National Health Surveillance Agency of Brazil Anvisa, Bharat Biotech made the request on May 25 and a day before the Ministry of Health of the South American country filed a new application for authorisation to import 20 million doses of the Covaxin.

 Earlier, Anvisa denied permission to import Covaxin after its authorities found that the plant in which the jab is being made did not meet the Good Manufacturing Practice (GMP) requirements.